In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 The Stripe mobile apps also support summaries of daily activities on both platforms.
 When using an iOS device, you can also receive push notifications for the account activity.

-They remain the top players in the market, not only because of their perfect timing but because they have also consistently provided one of the easiest to use and most powerful payment processing platforms.
+They remain the top players in the market, not only because of their perfect timing but also because they have consistently provided one of the easiest-to-use and most powerful payment processing platforms.

 Stripe business options

-After setting up your account and connecting to Stripe, you can now proceed to what Stripe can do for your business.
+After setting up your account and connecting to Stripe, you can proceed to what Stripe can do for your business.

 Accepting payments